 WCL seeks to modify the Award by recalculating damages on the basis of the switching charge rates in effect at the time the Interchange Agreement was entered into by the parties -- \$75 per loaded car and \$38 per empty car.
-In calculating damages to be assessed against WCL, the Panel utilized a switching charge of \$105 per car because effective May 1, 1938, BOC had increased its switching charges as a result of CSX's decision to consolidate all interchange operations at Barr Yard.
-WCL contends that BOC was prohibited from raising its rates because paragraph 8 of the Intercharge Agreement provided as follows:
+In calculating damages to be assessed against WCL, the Panel utilized a switching charge of \$105 per car because effective May 1, 1988, BOC had increased its switching charges as a result of CSX's decision to consolidate all interchange operations at Barr Yard.
+WCL contends that BOC was prohibited from raising its rates because paragraph 8 of the Interchange Agreement provided as follows:

-[T]he terms and provisions of this Agreement may require extensive modification [in the event BOC and CSX re-arrange their interchanges at Chicago], and WCL agrees to be bound by such arrangements . . . provided such revised arrangement does not increase WCL's costs or unreasonably delay user's traffic. (emphasis added).
+[T]he terms and provisions of this Agreement may require extensive modification (in the event BOC and CSX re-arrange their interchanges at Chicago), and WCL agrees to be bound by such arrangements . . . provided such revised arrangement does not increase WCL's costs or unreasonably delay user's traffic. (emphasis added).

-computing damages because the intermediate switching charge fell within the definition of "costs," as defined by the Interchange Agreement.
+contends that the Panel should not have used the higher rate in computing damages because the intermediate switching charge fell within the definition of "costs," as defined by the Interchange Agreement.
 Therefore, WCL argues, switching rates could not be increased during the term of the Interchange Agreement.
 In using the higher rate, WCL asserts that the Panel exceeded their powers by disregarding an "unambiguous" term of the Interchange Agreement.